 The Statistics MA program prepares students for careers that require statistical skills.
 It focuses on tackling statistical challenges encountered by industry rather than preparing for a PhD.
 The program is for full-time students and is designed to be completed in two semesters (fall and spring).

 There is no way to transfer into the PhD program from the MA program.
 Students must apply to the PhD program.

 The Statistics PhD program is rigorous, yet welcoming to students with interdisciplinary interests and different levels of preparation.
 The standard PhD program in statistics provides a broad background in probability theory and applied and theoretical statistics.

-There are two designated emphasis (DE) tracks available to students in the PhD program who wish to pursue interdisciplinary work formally: Computational Science and Engineering and Computational and Genomic Biology.
+There are two designated emphasis (DE) tracks available to students in the PhD program who wish to pursue interdisciplinary work formally: Computational and Data Science and Engineering and Computational and Genomic Biology.

 Minimum Requirements for Admission

 The following minimum requirements apply to all graduate programs and will be verified by the Graduate Division:

 - A bachelor’s degree or recognized equivalent from an accredited institution;

 - A grade point average of B or better (3.0);

 - If the applicant comes from a country or political entity (e.g., Quebec) where English is not the official language, adequate proficiency in English to do graduate work, as evidenced by a TOEFL score of at least 90 on the iBT test, 570 on the paper-and-pencil test, or an IELTS Band score of at least 7 on a 9-point scale (note that individual programs may set higher levels for any of these); and